 6. Put salmon on cedar plank then in smoker.
 First you lift it off of the tin foil and onto the cedar plank.
 Discard the tin foil boat.
 Put the thicker part of the fish (the side where they head would have been) toward the smoke source.

-7. Cook for 1 to 2 hours to whatever doneness you prefer.
+7. Cook for 40 minutes to a little over an hour depending on temp, whatever doneness you prefer.
 Eat it warm or cold, with romaine lettuce boats, pita chips, maybe some herb mayo or plain.

 Steph’s Everything Muffins